- No products in the cart.

 Our definition of mead here is, fermented honey, that’s it.

-Now before the mead snobs go nuts, we are perfectly fine with mead competition rules, variety definitions, and industry standards that are being developed every year by a growing commercial mead industry and the insatiable thirst for mead by people everywhere.
+Now before the mead snobs go nuts, we are perfectly fine with mead competition rules, various definitions, and industry standards that are being developed every year by a growing commercial mead industry and the insatiable thirst for mead by people everywhere.
 That said, even in the commercial mead world, let’s give the people what they want, exciting innovative mead varieties but we’re getting off track.
 We just think that home mead making should be fun and as such, can be anything you can dream up, as long as honey is at the heart of it.

 What mead is not